Advertisements

 - History was not about abstract ideas; it was about living people.

-- Human relationships are shaped by the fundamental needs of people and the ownership as well as the nature of prevalent means of production to meet those needs.
+- Human relationships are shaped by people's fundamental needs and by the ownership and nature of the prevalent means of production used to meet those needs.

 - The accessibility of these means to different strata of society may not be equal.
-This inequality causes a division of society into classes, leading to class struggle.
+This inequality divides society into classes, leading to class struggle.

-- According to Marx, human history is the history of class struggle, as the class that owns the means of production economically exploits the rest of the classes.
-‘Das Kapital’, a treatise written by him is the most referred book all over the world.
+- According to Marx, human history is the history of class struggle, as the class that owns the means of production economically exploits the other classes.
+‘Das Kapital’, a treatise written by him, is the most referred to book all over the world.

 APPEARS IN